 What you need to know about COVID-19

-Coronavirus Disease 2019 (COVID-19) is a new disease that causes respiratory illness in people and can spread from person to person.
+Coronavirus Disease 2019 (COVID-19) is a new disease that causes respiratory illness in people.
+It can spread from person to person.
 People of all ages can be infected.
-Older adults and people with pre-existing medical conditions like asthma, diabetes and heart disease may be more likely to become severely ill if infected.
-Many details about this disease are still unknown, such as treatment options, how the virus works, and the total impact of the illness.
+Older people and those with the following pre-existing conditions may become severely ill if infected:

 If you have been exposed or begin showing symptoms of the virus or flu, contact your healthcare provider or health department immediately.